mukeshpanchal27/easy-author-avatar-image/readme.txt

 == Changelog ==
 = 1.1 =
 * Added: Added compatibility for latest WordPress version of 5.9.1
-* Fixed: Allow only image in Media selection
+* Fixed: Allow only image in Media selection.
+Props @ravipatel.
-* Fixed: Optimize some codes
+* Fixed: Optimize some codes.

 = 1.0 =
 * Initial release.